openwns/documentation/usersGuide/modules/dll/wimac/experiment2.rst

 Static Factory
 *******************
-In previous tutorials we modified values of parameters in the PyConfig but the protocol stack of the simulated communication systems and the c++ program were left unchanged.
-Now we will change the protocol stack and the c++ program by means of the ``StaticFactory``.
+In previous tutorials we modified values of parameters in the PyConfig but the protocol stack of the simulated communication systems and the C++ program were left unchanged.
+Now we will change the protocol stack and the C++ program by means of the ``StaticFactory``.

 Within a given context, a number of different strategies to accomplish a task may